nadiamariduena/python-intro-2024-privat/z_weather-API.md

  - - <u>It is used **to print data structures** such as **dictionaries and lists** in a visually appealing and readable format</u> , making it easier for humans to interpret.

+- **Function:** The pprint() function within the module is the main tool used for this purpose.

+- - It takes a Python data structure as input and outputs a formatted representation of that structure.

+- - This can include indenting nested structures, breaking long lines, and generally presenting the data in a way that is easier to understand than the default print() function output.